-The BioMatrix Memorial Scholarship Program is administered in partnership by Hemophilia Federation of America (HFA).
+The BioMatrix Memorial Scholarship Program is administered in partnership with the Hemophilia Federation of America (HFA).

 Millie Gonzalez (1953-2001) A devoted wife and mother as well as a pioneer dedicated to advocacy, Millie promoted awareness of the unique struggles faced by women with a bleeding disorder and those caring for an individual affected by a bleeding disorder.
-She was married to Papo Gonzalez, a person with hemophilia and well known advocate in his own right, who passed prior to Millie.
-She was a tireless advocate not only for women, but also for people of Hispanic heritage affected with bleeding disorders.
+She was married to Papo Gonzalez, a person with hemophilia and well-known advocate in his own right, who passed prior to Millie.
+She was a tireless advocate not only for women but also for people of Hispanic heritage affected with bleeding disorders.
 Although loving, compassionate and gentle, Millie had the heart of a tiger and fought each day for her own survival while inspiring others to achieve and succeed.

 - Women diagnosed with hemophilia or von Willebrand Disease